Make your charitable giving count in 2018

 Don’t donate stock that’s worth less than your basis.
 Instead, sell the stock so you can deduct the loss and then donate the cash proceeds to charity.

 Taxpayers age 70½ or older are allowed to make direct contributions from their IRA to qualified charitable organizations, up to $100,000 per tax year.
 A charitable deduction can't be claimed for the contributions.
 But the amounts aren’t deemed taxable income and can be used to satisfy an IRA owner’s required minimum distribution.
+A direct contribution might be tax-smart if you won’t benefit from the charitable deduction.

 Gifts of cash are simple and gifts of stock can be tax-smart, but many taxpayers make other types of donations, such as vehicles, collectibles, services and even use of property.
 For an overview of the deductibility of various types of donations, see the Chart “What’s your donation deduction?”